pavlesav/FoundationsOfCSS2025/Projects_Guidance/ProjectsGuide.md

 1. Motivation: What question(s) do you seek to answer and why?
 2. Data retrieval: Explain the interfaces or resources you used to collect all data necessary for the project.
-3. Data processing: Explain how you filtered data, normalized values, computed additional variables, etc.
+3. Data processing: Explain how you filtered data, normalised values, computed additional variables, etc.
-4. Analysis: Perform statistical analyses and visualizations that assess the question(s).
+4. Analysis: Perform statistical analyses and visualisations that assess the question(s).
 5. Conclusion: Evaluate answers to the question and their reliability.
 6. Critique: Identify limitations and alternative explanations for your results.

 Plots should be correctly shown (named axes, visible scales) and writing has to be understandable.
 The motivation part is very important.
-Argue why your project is relevant and what we can learn about human behavior with it.
+Argue why your project is socially relevant and what we can learn about human behaviour with it.

 Be careful with statistics in the analysis part.
 Use the methods covered in the course to assess the uncertainty of your answers and comment on these results in the conclusion part.
 The critique part is essential.
-An important objective of this course is to develop a critical understanding of the opportunities and limitations of the data and methods we will use.
+An important objective of this course is to develop a critical understanding of the opportunities and limitations of the data and methods we use.

 After your project presentations, we might suggest feedback on your current project analysis and results.
 We will keep track of this feedback and expect that you incorporate it in your final project report.
-If something could not be done then we expect that you explain why.
+If something could not be done then, we expect that you explain why.

 ## Project grading

 The grade for the project is composed of 50% for the poster presentation and 50% for the final report.
-Extra points are given when projects are based on open science principles (e.g. data and codes are available in a Github repository) and when data sources or methods go beyond what is covered in the course. **Projects do not need to report "positive results",** what is important is that you show how your have addressed your research questions, document any issues or deviations, and critically reflect on methods and results.
+Extra points are given when projects are based on open science principles (e.g. data and codes are available in a Github repository) and when data sources or methods go beyond what is covered in the course. **Projects do not need to report "positive results", null results are equally informative.** What is important is that you show how your have addressed your research questions, document any issues or deviations, and critically reflect on methods and results.

 ## Examples of project topics